 Frequently Asked Questions

-• If you’re in crisis, please do not wait for an appointment.
+• If you’re in crisis, do not wait for an appointment.

 • Call or text 988 (Suicide & Crisis Lifeline) or dial 911 for emergencies.